dbfr3qs/browser-crypto-secure-store/README.md

 Key pairs are generated and then stored as objects within IndexedDb with optional TTLs.

-All this library does is wrap the integration between the [Web Crypto API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API) and IndexedDb to make it easier to store and retrieve non-extractable key for signing/encryption in the browser.
+All this library does is wrap the integration between the [Web Crypto API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API) and IndexedDb to make it easier to store and retrieve non-extractable keys for signing/encryption in the browser.

 It also provides a `ttl` option to automatically remove keys after a certain amount of time.